 This property inspired us to probe how the Rank-1 Subspace evolves during RL training.
 By applying partial least squares (PLS) to track the dimension-wise trajectory of the Rank-1 Subspace across training steps, we observe an almost strictly linear upward trend, with the linear rate metric \(R^2 \) \citep{GELADI19861} exceeding 0.96.
 Consequently, the Rank-1 Subspace at a target step can be accurately forecast from a short early window of training.
 We formalize this as \textbf{Property 2 (Rank-1 Linear Dynamics):} Rank-1 Subspace evolves approximately linearly with RL training process, yielding high predictability from early-stage checkpoints of RL process.

-To validate the generality, we conducted extensive experiments across a diverse set of 8 models (ranging from 7B to 32B parameters, \textit{e.g.}, Qwen2.5 \citep{qwen2025qwen25technicalreport} and Qwen3 \citep{yang2025qwen3technicalreport}) trained with {7 distinct advanced training algorithms} (\textit{e.g.}, RLOO \citep{ahmadian2024basicsrevisitingreinforcestyle}, GRPO \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} and DAPO \citep{yu2025dapoopensourcellmreinforcement}).
+To validate the generalizability, we conducted extensive experiments across 13 diverse LLMs (ranging from 7B to 32B parameters, \textit{e.g.}, Qwen3 \citep{yang2025qwen3technicalreport}, Llama3 \citep{grattafiori2024llama3herdmodels}, and GLM4 \citep{glm2024chatglmfamilylargelanguage}) trained with 10 advanced training algorithms (\textit{e.g.}, GRPO \citep{yu2025dapoopensourcellmreinforcement}, Dr.GRPO \citep{liu2025understanding}, and DAPO \citep{yu2025dapoopensourcellmreinforcement}).
 Our analysis shows that, for Property 1, the Rank-1 Subspace alone recovers an average of 99.17\% of the reasoning capability.
 For Property 2, (1) the linearity of Rank-1 Subspace's evolution exhibits an average $R^2$ of 0.914, and (2) predictions of its later state based on early-stage states achieve an average error of less than 5\%.
 Crucially, control experiments with alternative training paradigms like supervised fine-tuning and distillation on the same models yielded neither property, demonstrating that these phenomena are distinctive characteristics of the RL process for LLMs.